benbalter/bulk-issue-creator/README.md

 ## Running locally

 1. Clone this repository locally
-2. Follow the "Setup" instructions below to add the CSV and template to the repository.
+2. Follow [the "Setup" instructions below](#setup) to add the CSV and template to the repository.
 3. Export the personal access token you create as the `GITHUB_TOKEN` environmental variable, or add it to a `.env` file in the root of the repository.
 4. Run `bundle exec bulk-issue-creator.rb` to preview the output
 5. Run `WRITE=true bundle exec bulk-issue-creator.rb` to create the issues.

 ## Running via GitHub actions

+Don't want to deal with the hassle of setting up a local Ruby environment?
+No worries.
+With a little copy/paste can use GitHub actions to open issues *from the cloud!*:

 1. Create a new repository (public or private)
-2. Follow the "Setup" instructions below to add the CSV and template to the repository.
+2. Follow [the "Setup" instructions below](#setup) to add the CSV and template to the repository.
 3. Store the personal access token you create as the `PERSONAL_ACCESS_TOKEN` [Actions Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) within the repository settings
 4. Create a `.github/workflows/bulk-issue-creator.yml` file with the following contents:
     ```yml